Ericsson/dataplanebook/src/threading/threading.rst

-TCP-based server), multiple :term:`operating system threads <Operating system thread>` may be used to increase :term:`parallelism`, and to avoid having a set of long-running requests block all other processing (i.e., for :term:`concurrency`), in a very straigh-forward manner.
+TCP-based server), multiple :term:`operating system threads <Operating system thread>` may be used to increase :term:`parallelism`, and to avoid having a set of long-running requests block all other processing (i.e., for :term:`concurrency`), in a very straight-forward manner.

-* Maintain a one-to-one relationsship between threads and connections (and file descriptors).
+* Maintain a one-to-one relationship between threads and connections (and file descriptors).
 * As new connections arrive, create a new thread or allocate a thread from a set existing, idle threads (i.e., a thread pool).